 Low Amniotic Fluid Can Lead to the Development of Cerebral Palsy

 Amniotic fluid is a liquid that surrounds a baby in the uterus during pregnancy.
-It plays a crucial role in protecting the baby against birth injury in general and infection in particular.
+It plays a crucial role in protecting the baby against birth injuries in general, and infection in particular.
 The fluid also helps them from getting hurt if there is a blow to the womb and the lungs and digestive system in infants to develop and mature.
 Naturally, there are consequences if there is too little fluid in the womb (a condition called oligohydramnios).

 Are Low Amniotic Fluid Levels Normal?